mandatoryhashtags/AstraGenesis/GA2-AncestryFeatures.md

     - Invisible.
 The creature becomes invisible.
 The invisibility lasts until the end of the next turn of the creature that activated it.
 A creature invisible from this effect can use their action to maintain the invisibility for another round, for up to 1 minute.
 The invisibility ends if the invisible creature makes an attack, deals damage, or forces a creature to make a saving throw.
     - Reveal.
 An invisible creature becomes visible and unable to become invisible for 1 minute.

-Quiet Steps.
-You have proficiency in the Stealth skill.

 Shimmer Field.
 When you Dash or Dodge, until the end of your next turn, you become lightly obscured and opportunity attacks against you have disadvantage.

 Very Small.
 You can move through the space of any creature that is of a size larger than yours.
 You can’t end your turn in another creature’s space.